 What to Expect on the Patagonia Camp Adventure

 Day One: Arrival to Patagonia Camp

-Today you will be transferred to the Camp from either Puerto Natales, Punta Arenas or El Calafate.
+Today you will be transferred to the Camp from either Puerto Natales or Punta Arenas.
+Transfers can be organized from El Calafate at additional expense.
 Upon arrival, we will get you checked into your yurt and begin an orientation as to what activities are available for the balance of the day.
 Tonight we will meet for cocktails in the lounge and then join the group for dinner

 Pingo to Grey Beach (3.5hours, 5.3miles)